 In this case, the investor’s leverage ratio is 10x .
 In other words, the investor opens a position 10 times the size of his own capital.

 The leverage ratio may vary depending on the investor’s collateral.
 Investors can take larger positions by using more leverage.
-Of course, it is important to remember that this situation may increase the potential profit or loss ratio.
+Of course, it is important to remember that this situation may increase the potential of the profit or loss ratio.

 What are the Advantages of Leveraged Trading in Crypto?